 Spend more than a few minutes on the internet, and you'll likely come to the conclusion that it isn't a place for children.
 Unfortunately, banning your kids from the internet simply isn't a reasonable option in 2017.
 Enter parental-control software that can help curate a version of the internet that you can feel safe allowing your child to access.

-There are plenty of stand-alone parental-control solutions out there, such as Qustodio and Net Nanny, but if you are a Windows user, you're likely already keeping yourself safe with an antivirus suite such as Bitdefender Internet Security or Trend Micro Maximum Security.
+There are plenty of stand-alone parental-control solutions out there, such as Qustodio and Net Nanny, but if you are a Windows user, you're likely already keeping yourself safe with some of the best antivirus software such as Bitdefender Internet Security or Trend Micro Maximum Security.

 Because many of those antivirus solutions offer parental controls of varying quality, you may not need to invest in any new software.
 Or, if you're considering a new brand of antivirus software and have children at home, the included parental controls might factor into your selection.